 Congratulations on your acceptance to the Festival!
 We look forward to welcoming you to campus.
-Prior to arrival, please read this handbook in its entirety.
+Prior to arrival, please read this handbook carefully and in its entirety.
 If you have any questions, please contact Grace Bell.

 All students are required to conduct themselves in accordance with the Festival’s Policies and Code of Conduct (see “Policies” section below) and to observe Festival rules and regulations.